ThinkLoveShare/sources/content/travels/new_york_03_to_06.en.md

     return isinstance(email, str) and "@" in str
 ```

 I really felt like "WTF, this isn't enough AT ALL" and tried to create a pull request to improve that, but while digging in this github repository, I saw a closed issue on this topic, and this is what I found: A mind-blowing 5mn read!

 Have fun, it's gold-certified material.

 https://hackernoon.com/the-100-correct-way-to-validate-email-addresses-7c4818f24643

 ### Automated deployment of a vulnerable web-application

 The work done here implies many pre-existing private repositories used in Datadog, so I can't explain everything, but it basically implies terraform scripts that will setup AWS accounts for us.
-The part I worked on was mainly using Ansible and Vagrant for cookbooks and local testing.
+The part I worked on was mainly using Ansible (cookbooks) and Vagrant for local testing (replace amazon EC2 instances).

 Vagrant is a virtualization software that one can use for many things: